jgomer2001/flowless/webapp/README.md

 Note that `flows` contains files of 3 kinds:

-- <flow name> (extensionless): flow's coded in DSL
+- &lt;flow name&gt; (extensionless): flow's coded in DSL
-- <flow name>.json: flow's metadata
+- &lt;flow name&gt;.json: flow's metadata
-- <flow name>.js file: flow's transpiled code (only used by the engine, shouldn't be edited or displayed anywhere).
+- &lt;flow name&gt;.js file: flow's transpiled code (only used by the engine, shouldn't be edited or displayed anywhere).
 See `engine` README to learn more

 At the top level some default freemarker templates can be found as well as utility JS server-side code.